Last Updated on

 - Tense, distended abdomen

-Usually, OHSS risk is mild to moderate.
+Usually, the risk of OHSS is mild to moderate.
 But about 1 in 100 women undergoing stimulation of ovaries develop a severe grade of OHSS.

 - Hemodynamic and electrolyte disturbances: Drastic fluid shifts out of the blood vessels may affect the blood pressure and salts of the body (sodium, potassium, etc.)

-- Thrombotic states: As oestrogen is a pro-coagulant hormone, one may develop hemoconcentration (excessively thick and viscous blood) and hence abnormal blood clots in large vessels, usually in the lower limbs
+- Thrombotic states: As oestrogen is a pro-coagulant hormone, one may develop hemoconcentration (excessively thick and viscous blood) and cause abnormal blood clots in large vessels, usually in the lower limbs

 - Acute kidney failure

 - Rupture of a cyst (fluid or blood-filled cavity) in an ovary, which can lead to serious bleeding